owntech-foundation/Core/docs/environment_setup.md

 In VS Code Activity Bar, click on the newly added PlatformIO “alien head” icon to open PlatformIO in the Primary Side Bar.
 It should contain:

-- “Project Tasks” view, at the top (without any task list at that stage, since you haven’t yet opened a PlatformIO project at this stage)
+- “Project Tasks” view, at the top (without any task list at that stage, since you haven’t opened a PlatformIO project at this stage)
 - “Quick Access” view, below

 ### Step 5 - Clone our Core repository

-In PlatformIO's “Quick Access” view, select the “Miscellanous / Clone Git Project” action.
+In PlatformIO's “Quick Access” view, select the “Miscelleanous / Clone Git Project” action.
 This will open a field in which you should enter the following Git reposity address:

 ```